Fish Molee (Meen Moilee)

 Curry Leaves – Use fresh and green curry leaves for a beautiful aroma.

-Tamarind Paste – The addition of tamarind paste adds a slightly tangy taste, that makes the fish molee curry even more delicious.
+Tamarind Paste – The addition of tamarind paste adds a slightly tangy taste that makes the fish molee curry even more delicious.

-How To Make Fish Molee
+How To Make Fish Moilee

 Marinate The Fish